Edwin-Luijten/serverless-api/README.md

-# Serverless Router
+# Serverless Api

-This library tries to create a single developing experience between AWS Lambda and Google Cloud Functions.
+This library tries to create a single developer experience between AWS Lambda and Google Cloud Functions.

 ## Installation